civicrm/civicrm-sysadmin-guide/docs/setup/payment-processors/paypal-pro.md

     There is actually no charge for using any of the services in the PayPal Sandbox.
 However, you will need to go through the same steps if you choose to create a live Website Pro Account.
 EXCEPT there will be a waiting period while PayPal actually reviews and approves your application.

 !!! check "Applying for Website Payments Pro for a Live Account"
     When going through these steps for a live account, you should see a **Getting Started** panel in the upper left corner of your **My Account - Overview tab**.
-Once you complete Step 2 - Verify your (bank account) information, you should be able to click on **Apply for Website Payments Pro** to begin the process.
+Once you verify your bank account information, you should be able to click on **Apply for Website Payments Pro** to begin the process.
 After submitting the requested info online - you will need to wait for an approval email reply from PayPal - in our experience this took approximately 3 days.
     !PayPal_Web_Pro_Apply.gif!*You will get an error message from the PayPal Payments server if you attempt to do a direct (Website Payments Pro style) transaction before your account is approved.*

 ## Configure API Access